metacommunities/metacommunities/publications/sss_dec2015/sss.md

 [^5]: In all this re-counting, the data relates to the public repositories and actors on Github.
 An unknown but substantial number of repositories are private.
 Given Github's financial valuation at $US 2 billion in 2015, this number may be quite large. [@Gage_2015]

 Given that repositories are receptacles for all the work of software developers and coders, it seems strange that the vast bulk of them are so ephemeral.
-But rather than see this ephemerality as waste, noise or something to be discarded, we might see it as the working of associative processes.
+But rather than see this ephemerality as waste, noise or something to be discarded, we might trace the working of associative processes through it.
 Tracking the patterns of imitation, rather than looking for the events that define repositories as important, allows something different to appear.

-Looking at the flow of names of repositories, and how they move in waves of imitation begins to show something of the dynamics that animate the growth of large numbers.
+Looking at the flow of names of repositories, and how they move in waves of imitation begins to show something of the dynamics that animate the growth of capital numbers.
 These take two forms in the event data.
-Firstly, almost one half of the repositories in Github are simply copies of other repositories.
+We have already that  almost one half of the repositories in Github trigger only one event in the timeline data stream.
+What is this event?
+The ForkEvent or the act of copying ('forking') a repository.
+Acts of copying occur on many scales and at various levels of infrastructural and associative complexity, but on Github as a platform, the elementary act of copying is the 'fork.'
 This is part of the 'sharing' practice of Github coding.
 People 'fork' other repositories frequently.
+Of the 290 million events in the timeline dataset, approximately 95 million result from copying, watching, commenting on or directly participating in other repositories.
+(The 140 million PushEvents show in the Table

+type,events,
+PushEvent,"140,739,368",
+CreateEvent,"35,483,741",
+WatchEvent,"26,101,411","26,101,411"
+IssueCommentEvent,"25,056,189","25,056,189"
+IssuesEvent,"16,166,541","16,166,541"
+PullRequestEvent,"11,208,920","11,208,920"
+ForkEvent,"10,037,523","10,037,523"
+GistEvent,"4,816,399",
+GollumEvent,"4,253,087",
+DeleteEvent,"3,680,053",
+FollowEvent,"3,435,804","3,435,804"
+PullRequestReviewCommentEvent,"3,066,117","3,066,117"
+CommitCommentEvent,"2,493,741",
+MemberEvent,"1,492,529","1,492,529"
+ReleaseEvent,"418,180",
+DownloadEvent,"302,247",
+PublicEvent,"261,821",
+TeamAddEvent,"175,909","175,909"
+ForkApplyEvent,"5,628",
+Total,"289,195,208","96,740,943"

 \begin{figure}
   \centering